 How long will this type of jewelry last, will our pets enjoy eating or pic away at them?

 Well, I can't give you an extra length of time as to how long it will last, but it will last a good while, I'd say a couple of years at least.
 I don't really imagine your pets will try to eat it, it becomes as hard as a rock and sometimes blackens and I don't think it smells much like potato anymore, either.
-I don't think they will consider it edible, in other words.
-But at any rate, pets should be kept away from small objects anyway.

 I have a necklace and earring set made with "turquoise" stones from potato, that I purchased in 2002 or 2003.
 They still look great, and I wear the earrings at least once every two weeks, they are my favorite length and style.
 Because the paint job was done nicely, they even are worn with my real turquoise sometimes.
 The paint seals the potato, so they've lasted.
 I love it!